chrisistansell/Cyborg-Trackzeron/README.md

 This Readme is coutesy of MK's main Trackzeron GitHub project.
 I've made modifications to reflect the work I have done and had success with modifying the Azeron Cyborg.
+Please visit MK's page for instructions on configuring the Classic version of the Azeron controllers.
+I do have files scattered in my directory that might be useful on the classic version because that is where my work started.

 # TRACKzeron: Adding trackball functionality to the [Azeron Keypad](https://www.azeron.eu/)

 This repository contains source code and prebuilt firmware files for a modified Azeron keypad.